Irregular menstrual periods

 • Blood clots

-If you experience any of the symptoms below, it is recommended that you contact your doctor, as such symptoms can indicate other health problems:
+If you experience any of the symptoms below, it is recommended that you contact your doctor, because some of the following symptoms can indicate other health conditions.

 • Heavy bleeding